Healthy and rewarding dog treat options

 4. Treat-based training is fun for dogs and helps deepen your relationship and strengthen your communication.

 But, going overboard with treats is bad for your dog’s health in the short and long terms.
 To avoid negative health impacts, the general recommendation is that no more than 10% of a dog’s calories should come from treats.
-We use a variety of different treats in different situations to balance the quality of life benefits of using treats with the health concerns of overusing them.
-Here are our favorite treats, roughly organized from healthiest to most rewarding.

 Before we dive in: Check with your vet or a veterinary nutritionist to make sure these ideas will work for your dog.
 Always change your dog’s diet, including quantity and type of treats, gradually.
 As your dog’s treat intake goes up, their mealtime intake may need to go down.